Soviet Armed Forces

-According to the all-union military service law of September 1925, the Soviet Armed Forces consisted of the Ground Forces, the Air Forces, the Navy, the State Political Directorate (OGPU), and the convoy guards.
-The OGPU was later made independent and amalgamated with the NKVD in 1934, and thus its Internal Troops were under the joint management of the Defence and Interior Commissariats.
-In 1989, the Soviet Armed Forces consisted of the Strategic Rocket Forces, the Ground Forces, Air Defence Forces, the Air Forces, and the Navy, listed in their official order of importance.
-Also armed organisations but not part of the Ministry of Defence in 1989 were the Internal Troops and Border Troops.
+According to the all-union military service law of September 1925, the Soviet Armed Forces consisted of the Red Army, the Air Forces, the Navy, the State Political Directorate (OGPU), and the convoy guards.
+The OGPU was later made independent and amalgamated with the NKVD in 1934, and thus its Internal troops were under the joint management of the Defence and Interior Commissariats.
+In 1989, the Soviet Armed Forces consisted of the Strategic Rocket Forces, the Ground Forces, the Air Defence Forces, the Air Forces, and the Navy, listed in their official order of importance.

+In the Soviet Union, general conscription applied, which meant that all able-bodied males aged eighteen and older were drafted into the armed forces.
+International observers regarded the armed organizations as collectively one of the strongest such forces in world history.
+The relative advancement and development of the government's militaries was a key part of the history of the Soviet Union.

+In the context of the Cold War, an academic study by the rival U.S. Department of Defense in 1984 found that the Soviets maintained a notable reach across the world and particularly inside Europe.
+The analysis explicitly concluded that "Soviet armies have always been massive" while "they are also highly modernized, well-equipped, and have great firepower... [as well as] mobility", which meant that "manpower and materiel combined make the present Soviet ground forces a very formidable land army."
+Although Soviet military strategy in general merited comment, "the ground forces constituted the largest of the five Soviet military services" as of the date the research ended.